TelepathicGrunt/RepurposedStructures/README.md

 &nbsp;

 **FORGE ONLY: Add the mixingradle to your buildscript's dependencies block.
-These will allow Bumblezone's mixins to work.
+These will allow Repurposed Structures's mixins to work.
 After you add the properties lines, refresh Gradle and run `genEclipseRuns` or `genIntellijRuns` or `genVSCodeRuns` based on what IDE you are using.**

 https://github.com/SpongePowered/Mixin/wiki/Mixins-on-Minecraft-Forge#step-1---adding-the-mixingradle-plugin